msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 ## Tables description: Template

 ### Version
 When the Admin user wants to edit an existing <b>application template</b> a new version is created.
-This new version is linked to a duplication of all records in the <b>application template</b> group.
-The Admin can continue making changes until publishing the new version.
+This new version is linked to a duplication of all records of the current <b>application template</b>.
+The Admin can make changes until publishing this new version.
-With this versioning we keep previous finalised applications linked to a correct version of the template form & rules.
+With templates versioning we keep previous finalised applications linked to the correct versions of the application templates used.

 * <b>template version</b>
-The `is_current` is set to `'false'` while the version is getting created, being edited or if it's a previous version.
+The `is_current` is set to `'false'` while the version is being created or edited or for all versions that is not the current.
-The `is_current` is set to `'true'` when the new version of application template is publiched.
+The `is_current` is set to `'true'` when the new version of one application template is published.
-When a new version is added every new application of this application template will linked and be displayed in the new version.
+When a new version is added every new application of this application template will be linked to the new version.

 <b>To be considered: Should we check if no applications are associated with an existing template and just add changes to the current version instead?</b>

 ### Visualisation
-The visualisation and questions required in each stage of one application is defined in the application template with the following entities.
+The visualisation and questions required in each stage of an application is defined in the application template with the following entities.
 * <b>template</b>
 Representation of the application template.
+All nested elements are accessible via joined tables and can be created or queried in the same call using the GraphQL engine.
+The `version_id` is the link with the template version.
+The `template_name` and `code` is to help admin users identifying one template.
-All nested elements are accessible via joined tables and can be created or queried in the same call using GraphQL engine.
-The current status can be `'Draft'`, `'Available'` or `'Disabled'`.
-The only Available templates are the one with in the version flagged as current.
-All other application template are Disabled or Draft (if unfinalised).
+The `current_status` can be `'Draft'`, `'Available'` or `'Disabled'`.
+The only 'Available' templates are the onesthe in the version flagged as the current one.
+All other application template are 'Disabled' or 'Draft' (if unfinalised).
 * <b>template stage</b>
 There is one or more stages per application template.
 Each one is defined as a new record that point to `tenplate_id` with the `number` of this stage (1, 2, 3, ...) and `title` can be anything, the most populars are: `'Screening'`, `'Assessment'`, `'Final Stage'`.
 * <b>template sections</b>
-Sections of the application template that contain elements.
+Sections of the application template that contain some elements.
 Each section can be associated with a <b>template permission</b> if this section requires a certain type of reviewer to check for responses from an Applicant.
 * <b>template elements</b>
-Elements in the application template always are part of a section therefor it stores the `section_id` instead of the `template_id`.
+Elements in the application template always are part of a section, therefor it stores the `section_id` instead of the `template_id`.
 The `code` is associated with the <b>element type plugin</b>, where the definitions of each element will be coming from.
-The order each element is displayed uses the `next_element_code` (combined with `section_id` of the current template version).
+The order each element is displayed is defined by the `next_element_code` (combined with the `section_id` of the current template version).
 The `visibility_condition` checks for any required previous elements to be answered before this element can be displayed.
 The `category` is either `'Question'` or `'Information'`.
-Questions will require responses from the Applicant and Information are only structural or visual elements.
+'Questions' elements will require responses from the Applicant and 'Information' elements are only structural or for visualisation.
-When the element is a question it also uses `is_required` and `is_editable` to determina its state.
+When the element category is 'Question' it also uses `is_required` and `is_editable` to determine its state.
 More detailed description of question elements coming soon: `validation`, `parameters`.
 * <b>element type plugin</b>
-Also known as the <b>Question plugin</b>.
-Describes the plugin funtions and rendering as an Application with `display_component_name` and in the configuration page of the template builder with `config_component_name`.
+Also known as the <b>Question plugin</b>, describes the plugin functions to render as part of an Application with `display_component_name` and as part of the configuration page in the template builder with `config_component_name`.
-This table store what is dynamically imported to the project App from the plugins folder (src/modules/plugins).
+This table store what is dynamically imported to the App from the plugins folder (src/modules/plugins).
 The plugin `code` is the primary key.
-And template elements has the `element_type_plugin_code` connecting the element type.
-Using the code will make it easier for exporting a template from one system to another.
+And template elements have `element_type_plugin_code` linking to the element type.
+Using the code will make it easier for exporting and importing a template from one system to another.

 ### Permission settings
 Different users needs different permissions for acting on an applicatiion template.
 For example a user entitled as an <b>Applicant</b> would require to be associated with a template permission be able to Apply to specific application templates.
 Another example is the user entitled as a <b>Reviewer</b> who would require to be associated with the template review stage to be able to Review application templates on a stage or specific sections of application templates on a stage.